The Radcliffe Camera in Oxford, representing how William Clarence can support students applying to Oxbridge.

 5. Oxbridge graduates get the best jobs

 Yes and no. According to the Times Higher Education, Cambridge and Oxford are ranked first and second in Britain for graduate employability.
-However, globally (as of 2021) they’re beaten by Harvard in the US with Cambridge ranking seventh and Oxford fifth.
+However, globally (as of 2021) they’re beaten by Harvard in the US with Cambridge ranking fourth and Oxford eight.

 When it comes to salaries, graduates from London-based Imperial College and King’s College boast a higher salary in the first year after graduation than Oxford or Cambridge.
 So, whereas a degree from Oxbridge can stand you in good stead for a high-profile position, it certainly doesn’t guarantee one.